MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 Notice that at the very beginning, <code>GYRE</code> is telling us that we are using <code>GYRE</code> version 7.0.
 Just like <code>MESA</code>, <code>GYRE</code> namelist parameters and sections can change between <code>GYRE</code> versions.
 Make sure you are always referring to the <code>GYRE</code> documentation for the <code>GYRE</code> version that you are using.

-Currently, the profile file you have been using is likely very different from the one of other people at your table.
+Currently, the profile file you have been using is likely very different from the one of the other people at your table.
 This is because they will be at different core hydrogen mass fractions. <br>

 <task><details>
 <summary>Task 10</summary><p>
-Check what value of <code>center_h1</code> that your <code>profile2.data</code> file corresponds to.
+Check what value of <code>center_h1</code> your <code>profile2.data</code> file corresponds to.
 How different is your value to the rest of the people at your table?
 </p></details></task>

 <hint><details>